 - For example, if you ask, "Did you like your former job?" you might receive a "yes" or "no" answer.
 However, if you ask, "What things did you like most about the job?" you should receive responses that will contribute to your understanding of the applicant's motivation and ability to perform the job.

 - For example, if heavy lifting is part of the essential functions of the job, apply the same standard to each applicant whether they are male or female, young or old, etc.

 Always check references by contacting the past or current supervisor(s).

 - Pro tip: If you are talking to a past supervisor, the most important question to ask is "Would you rehire this person?"

 If the applicant is one of the final candidates, explain that you will not make an offer without contacting the present supervisor.

 Disclaimer: Hiring officials are required to conduct a professional reference check for the applicant they wish to employ prior to making an offer of employment.
 If an applicant asks that their current employer not be contacted during the selection process, a conditional offer of employment may be made pending receipt of a reference from the current employer.
 However, if the hiring official determines that information from the current employer is not critical to a sound hiring decision, this requirement may be waived.

 Don't ask any questions that may be interpreted as bias against any protected group.
-Protected groups can be defined by age, gender, race, color, national origin, religion, veteran status, and disability.
+Protected groups can be defined by sexual orientation, age, gender, race, color, national origin, religion, veteran status and disability.

 Do not ask questions about date of birth, graduation date, gender, race, marital status, children, child-care arrangements, transportation, financial commitments, religion, disabilities or arrest records.
-You may ask about attendance in prior jobs, ability to work the specified work schedule, career objectives and conviction record if stated on the application and if related to the functions and responsibilities of the job.
+You may ask about ability to work the specified work schedule and career objectives if stated on the application and if related to the functions and responsibilities of the job.

 - Describe a typical day on your most recent job.
 What were (or are) your primary responsibilities?